An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: Performance Evaluation of DST-CAN

-The maneuvers are encoded as one-hot vectors.
-In Fig.\ref{tensor8563}, one probabilistic occupancy grid map is shown.
-Here DST-CAN predicts an decision that requires it to cruise on the same lane.
-However, the actual human action taken is braking and changing to the left lane.
-It may be noted that there is not enough space on the rear side to change to the left lane safely.
-There is a high chance of collision with another vehicle in the left lane, as can be seen from the red dots on Fig.\ref{tensor8563}.
-Hence, in this case, the human decision is \textit{unsafe and inefficient}.
-In this condition, DST-CAN predicts a much better \textit{safe and efficient decision}.
-In fig.\ref{tensor361452}, another prediction case is shown.
-Here the model predicts an action to cruise on the same lane.
-The human driver decided to slow down and move to the left lane.
-In this case, going to the left lane is \textit{safe but not fuel-efficient} as the lane in front is free to move.
-Here DST-CAN's predicted decision is both \textit{safe and fuel-efficient} since there is no need for braking.
-For the scenario shown in Fig.\ref{tensor224130}, there will be some space in the left lane to move after some time.
-Nevertheless, moving to the left lane is not very safe as vehicles are in the rear and forward end of the left lane.
-Here following the same lane is \textit{much safer and more fuel-efficient}.
-There are a few cases where predicted maneuvers based on the DST-CAN are not that good.
-For example, in Fig.\ref{tensor21708}, the human decision is to change to the left lane and cruise.
-DST-CAN decided to slow down on the same lane.
-However, one can see from the heat map that cruising on the same lane is the best fuel-efficient manoeuvre.
+In Fig.\ref{tensor224130}, it can be seen that there is a vehicle very near to the ego vehicle on the left side.
+The human driver decided to brake and take the left lane.
+From the future trajectory of that nearby vehicle (as can be seen from the red dots), it is clear that if the ego vehicle tries to take a left, there is a high chance of a near-collision scenario (within $15$ ft of the ego vehicle).
+In this scenario, the DST-CAN decides to cruise on the same lane without the risk of a near-collision scenario.
+Hence, in this case, the human decision is \textit{unsafe}, and DST-CAN predicts a much \textit{safer} decision of cruising on the same lane.
+In another scenario (as shown in Fig.\ref{tensor361452}), it can be seen that the road in front of the ego vehicle is free (front vehicle $45$ ft away).
+Even though the lane is free of nearby vehicles, the human driver decides to change to the left lane.
+Since there is no vehicle in the left lane no near collision alert; however, changing lanes needs additional effort.
+Since there is no need for a lane change, DST-CAN's decision was to remain in the same lane.
+This clearly shows that DST-CAN is \textit{efficient} and \textit{safe} for manoeuvre planning.
+For the scenario shown in Fig.\ref{tensor8563}, moving to the left lane is not very safe as vehicles are in the rear (very nearby) and forward end (within $40$ ft) of the left lane.
+In this scenario, following the same lane is \textit{much safer and more efficient}.
+For example, in Fig.\ref{tensor21708}, the human decision is to change lanes on the left side and cruise, which is a safe decision; however, this is inefficient.
+DST-CAN decided to slow down in the same lane.
+However, one can see from the heat map that cruising on the same lane is the most efficient manoeuvre.
+It is important to note that the DST-CAN model is trained on a large dataset of real-world driving scenarios, and it may sometimes make decisions that are not optimal in terms of efficiency but are necessary for safety.
+If the map of the environment is added along with the dataset to the DST-CAN model, one can avoid low-efficiency scenarios.